t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ## Example of IoT Edge Computing Use Cases

 IoT edge computing can be used in home, industry, grid, healthcare, city, transportation, agriculture, and/or education scenarios.
-We discuss here only a few examples of such use cases.
+We discuss here only a few examples of such use cases, to point out differentiating requirements.

-### Smart Constructions
+### Smart Construction

 In traditional construction domain, heavy equipment and machinery pose risks to humans and property.
 Thus, there have been many attempts to deploy technology to protect lives and property in construction sites.
 For example, measurements of noise, vibration, and gas can be recorded on a remote server and reported to an inspector.
 Today, data produced by such measurements is collected by a local gateway and transferred to a remote server.
 This incurs transmission costs, e.g., over a LTE connection, and storage costs, e.g., when using Amazon Web Services.
 When an inspector needs to investigate an incident, he checks the information stored on a server.